apache/nuttx/arch/README.txt

         but no testing has been performed due to some problems I am having with my JTAG wiggler and OpenOCD on Linux.

+arch/avr
+    This directory is dedicated to ports to the Atmel AVR (8-bit) and AVR32 (32-bit) MCU families.
+STATUS:  Under development.

+    arch/avr/include/avr32 and arch/avr/src/avr32
+      Common support for all AVR32 MCUs

+    arch/avr/include/at91uc3 and arch/avr/src/at91uc3
+      Support specifically for the AT91UC3Bxxx family (specifically only for the AT91UC3B0256 at the moment).

 arch/hc
     This directory is dedicated to ports to the Freescale HC family.